Is Weed Good For Dogs?

 Marijuana’s THC content is usually between 10 and 15 percent; but hemp must have a THC content of 0.3 percent or less to be legal.
 At this level, cannabis has no intoxicating effect, for people or dogs.
 Hemp is higher in CBD, the substance that provides the therapeutic effects through the Endocannabinoid System (ECS) present in all mammals.

-How Do Humans and Canine Endocannabinoid Systems differ?
+How do Human and Canine Endocannabinoid Systems Differ?

 Taken as a whole, the Endocannabinoid Systems of dogs and humans are very similar.
 One striking difference is there appears to be a greater concentration of cannabinoid receptors in the dog’s brain than there are in most other animals.